natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Tornado%20IDS%20ASSTA1%20(Germany).md

 ** Higher bomb load and speed than SU-22
 * Mauser BK27 guns have decent hitting power and ammunition capacity
 * Laser-guided munitions give it a good ground attack capability
-* Can work as a figther when necessary
+* Can work as a fighter when necessary
 ** Variable wing sweep allows it to turn better when at low speeds, or during an emergency at high speed (at the risk of destroying itself)
 ** Radar assisted gun makes intercepting incoming or leaving planes easier

 '''Cons:'''